President – Julie Reed, APR

 Director – Jaimee L. Fox, MA, APR

 Jaimee L. Fox is the Human Resource Communications Manager for Multnomah County Health Department.
 Fox’s professional experience ranges from community service and public speaking to government and the nonprofit sector.
 As a versatile PR professional, Fox has progressive experience developing strategies that drive objectives and align with company values.

-A native Oregonian, Mayfield received her bachelor’s degree in communication with a minor in political science and global studies from Washington State University and a master’s degree in public relations from Michigan State University.
+A native Oregonian, Fox received her bachelor’s degree in communication with a minor in political science and global studies from Washington State University and a master’s degree in public relations from Michigan State University.

 Director and Assembly Delegate – Colby Reade, APR